Performance

 How it was tested

-This test focuses on per-pipeline scalability and efficiency under sustained load.
+This test focuses on per-pipeline horizontal scalability under sustained load.

 Workload model